tudelft3d/msc_geomatics_thesis_typst/template.typ

   body

   pagebreak()

   align(bottom)[
-    This document was typeset using #link("https://typst.app")[Typst].
-The main font is Palatino.
+    This document was typeset using #link("https://typst.app")[Typst], and uses the template freely available at https://github.com/tudelft3d/msc_geomatics_thesis_typst.
+    // The main font is Palatino.
-    The figures and diagrams were mostly drawn using IPE, PGF/Ti\emph{k}z and Omnigraffle.
+    // The figures and diagrams were mostly drawn using IPE, PGF/Ti\emph{k}z and Omnigraffle.
   ]

 }